AdobeDocs/adobeio-console/getting-started.md

 ### Quick start

-The _Home_ screen also provides "quick start" links to help you get started with some of the most common console actions. _Quick start_ links are available for: creating an empty project, creating a project using a template, and navigating to developer downloads.
+The _Home_ screen also provides "quick start" links to help you get started with some of the most common console actions. _Quick start_ links are available for: creating an empty project, creating a project using a template, and downloading resources.

 ![](images/quick-start.png)